-- To what extent the UNDP Rule of Law, Security, Human Rights and Social Cohesion Portfolio is coherent with Government's policies? - To what extent does the intervention support national legislation and initiatives that aim to improve gender equality and human rights?
-What lessons can be learned? - To what extent the UNDP Rule of Law, Security, Human Rights and Social Cohesion Portfolio addressed the synergies and interlinkages with other interventions carried out by UN and other development partners? - To what extent the UNDP Rule of Law, Security, Human Rights and Social Cohesion Portfolio interventions is coherent with existing gender policies and laws?
+- To what extent the UNDP Strengthening Democratic Institutions Portfolio is coherent with Government's policies? - To what extent does the intervention support national legislation and initiatives that aim to improve gender equality and human rights?
+What lessons can be learned? - To what extent the UNDP Strengthening Democratic Institutions Portfolio addressed the synergies and interlinkages with other interventions carried out by UN and other development partners?